 In an increasingly technological world, parents and grandparents are querying their progeny about technological issues more and more.
 When answering these queries, it helps to build on older learners’ existing knowledge.

 The following are 6 more enlightening tips about helping seniors learn to use technology.

 Tip 1: Older People Do Use Social Media and Technology

-Among the aging population, 59-percent use the Internet, 71-percent go online every day and 49-percent use Facebook.
-81-percent of seniors report that they use social media to network with friends and family members daily.
+Among the ageing population, 59% use the Internet, 71% go online every day and 49% use Facebook.
+81% of seniors report that they use social media to network with friends and family members daily.
 Overall, they comprise 92.1 million Americans and represent an enormous opportunity for enterprises.
-Furthermore, the aging population can benefit greatly from innovations such as smart pillboxes, medical alert systems and health and tracking apps and medical devices can help the aging population to comfortably and safely age in place.
+Furthermore, the ageing population can benefit greatly from innovations such as smart pillboxes, medical alert systems and health and tracking apps and medical devices that can help the ageing population to comfortably and safely age in place.